Traditional Recruitment Process

 - The recruitment team needs to complete the entire hiring process (including feedback and retrospection) within the pre-set timelines, and bring the candidates on board within the stipulated time.

 - Generally, in Agile recruitment the position remains open for ‘n’ days from the date of job posting (the hiring process has to be completed within this time period) and the recruitment team ensures the candidate joins within 90 days from the date of job posting.

 - However, the timelines may vary based on the position and policies within each company.

-Agile Recruitment is all about synergetic teamwork (among recruiters, hiring managers, and relevant stakeholders), frequent feedback loops, building positive candidate experience and fulfilling positions on time.
+Agile Recruitment is all about synergistic teamwork (among recruiters, hiring managers, and relevant stakeholders), frequent feedback loops, building positive candidate experience, and fulfilling positions on time.